 UT Southwestern offers our patients robotic-assisted surgery for a range of procedures.
 Ideally suited for working in small, tight spaces within the body, the sophisticated robotic platform operated by our specially trained surgeons overcomes some of the limitations of both traditional open surgery and conventional minimally invasive surgery.
 For example, the robot’s mechanical articulating tip allows for up to 9 degrees of movement, which is more flexible than a human wrist.
 And the stereoscopic eyes give surgeons lifelike visibility, depth, and detail during the procedure.

 Robotic surgery offers patients less pain, fewer complications, and a faster return to normal daily activities.

 Robotic surgical procedures performed at UT Southwestern include:

-Our dual-console robotic platforms, available at St. Paul and Zale Lipshy University Hospitals, not only help train the next generation of robotic surgeons but also allow two skilled surgeons to operate simultaneously on a patient.
+Our dual-console robotic platforms, available at William P. Clements Jr. University Hospital and Zale Lipshy University Hospital, not only help train the next generation of robotic surgeons but also allow two skilled surgeons to operate simultaneously on a patient.